 Scientific Knowledge Services and the Electronic Information Service National Programme / Library and Information Centre of the Hungarian Academy of Sciences, in collaboration with UCL Press and LIBER (European Association of Research Libraries).

 The language of this event is English.
-Please feel welcomed to participate to the sessions and to extend your professional network at international level.
+Please feel welcomed to participate in the sessions and to extend your professional network at an international level.

 The Challenge of Open Science

 Science describes the current transition in how research is undertaken, how the outputs are stored and disseminated, how researchers collaborate, how success is measured and how researchers are rewarded for Open approaches.
 Open Science has the potential to transform the research landscape.
 What is the role of academic libraries in supporting this transition?
 Is there indeed a role for libraries at all?
 What are the current views and agendas in various European countries?
 How do we differentiate regionally and nationally?

 The aim of the Focus on Open Science Workshops

 Started in 2015, we aim through these workshops to address the challenges posed by Open Science, using the 8 pillars of Open Science identified by the European Commission in its Open Science Policy Platform.

 The mission statement for the workshops is: “Promote the concept of, values and best practices in the Open Science to European communities, with particular reference to libraries.”

 We believe that such Workshops offer a practitioner experience, grounded in the principles of Open Science, and opportunities for networking at the local level.
 The Workshop format offers both on-the-spot interactions and follow-up opportunities.

 Our team is happy to announce a Steering Committee that will help us select the annual topics, the invited speakers and advise on best practices for delivering successful events.